There's never been a better time to visit Japan. Plan your trip today!

 Southern Sanriku

-Most of the Sanriku region is in Iwate prefecture—you won’t find it on a Miyagi travel guide, in other words.
+Most of the Sanriku Coast is in Iwate prefecture—you won’t find it on a Miyagi travel guide, in other words.
 However, irrespective of the borders that demarcate these different parts of Japan, the coastal beauty speaks for itself.
 The most relevant place on this coast to Miyagi is the city of Ishinomaki, which was basically leveled in the 2011 tsunami.
 Among other claims to fame, it’s the gateway to Tashirojima, one of Japan’s “cat islands.”

 Yamadera